Now that all software is installed, all that we need to do to get a few programs running properly is to create their configuration files.

-The tzselect script has to be run and the questions regarding your timezone have to be answered.
-When you're done, the script will give the location of the needed timezone file.
+Run the tzselect script and answer the questions regarding your timezone.
+When you're done, the script will give you the location of the timezone file you need.

 Create the /etc/localtime symlink by running:

-By default the dynamic loader searches a few default paths for dynamic libraries, so there normally isn't a need for the /etc/ld.so.conf file unless the system has extra directories in which a user wants the system to search for paths.
-The /usr/local/lib directory isn't searched through for dynamic libraries by default, so we want to add this path so when you install software you won't be surprised by them not running for some reason.
+By default the dynamic loader searches a few default paths for dynamic libraries, so there normally isn't a need for the /etc/ld.so.conf file unless you have extra directories in which you want the system to search for paths.
+The /usr/local/lib directory isn't searched through for dynamic libraries by default, so we want to add this path so when you install software you won't be suprised by them not running for some reason.

-Create a new file /etc/ld.so.conf by running the following:
+Create a new file /etc/ld.so.conf containing the following: